AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 - `matchDelay` - optional, must be an integer.
 If starts with `!`, scriptlet will not match the delay but all other will be defused.
 If do not start with `!`, the delay passed to the `setInterval` call will be matched.
+Decimal delay values will be rounded down, e.g `10.95` will be matched by `matchDelay` with value `10`.

 > If `prevent-setInterval` log looks like `setInterval(undefined, 1000)`,
 it means that no callback was passed to setInterval() and that's not scriptlet issue